Main fundraiser photo

 TODAY

 The main baseball field at Manzanar is currently being restored to its wartime configuration.
-Upon completion this Spring it will be inaugurated with this project, honoring the determination and unbreakable spirit of the Japanese American community and its ballplayers.
+Upon completion it will be a new living testament to the determination and spirit of the Japanese American community and its ballplayers.

-The Manzanar Baseball Project will feature players from the Japanese American baseball leagues of California playing in a doubleheader:
+The Manzanar Baseball Project will feature players from the Japanese American baseball leagues of California playing a doubleheader to inaugurate the diamond:

-• Li'l Tokio Giants vs. Lodi JACL Templars - the two longest continuously active teams in California
+• Li'l Tokio Giants vs. Florin Athletic Club - two of the longest continuously active teams in Southern and Northern California

 • North vs. South All-Star Game - with players wearing custom-made 1940s-style uniforms and using vintage equipment.

-Manzanar Baseball Project will use baseball to bring attention to an often overlooked chapter of our nation's history, and highlight its lessons in freedom, justice and respect.
+Manzanar Baseball Project uses baseball to bring attention to an often overlooked chapter of our nation's history, and highlight its lessons in freedom, justice and respect.

 (NY Yankee legends Babe Ruth and Lou Gehrig posing with Japanese American ballplayers in 1927)